inlife/nexrender/README.md

 ### Alternatives

-Probably the closest (feature-wise) alternative that exists at the moment is the Datalcay's [Templater](http://dataclay.com/) bot edition.
+Probably the closest (feature-wise) alternative that exists at the moment is the Dataclay's [Templater](http://dataclay.com/) bot edition.
 Compared to nexrender it has a rich GUI support and a number of enterprise-scale features, however, it is not free.

 # Installation